-Our simulation study also demonstrated that the Pearson correlation of matched samples yields a test with suboptimal performance, since the Type I error was increasingly inflated as the true correlation increased.
+Our simulation study also demonstrated that the Pearson correlation of matched samples yields a modified t-test with suboptimal performance, since the Type I error rate was increasingly inflated as the true correlation increased.
 This inflation in Type I error was persistent in datasets where the number of matched samples was less than 25.
-These results suggest generally avoiding the Pearson correlation estimator, and instead using either the quantile estimator or the Bayesian estimator, when dealing with partially matched data.
+These results suggest instead using either the quantile estimator or the Bayesian estimator when dealing with partially matched data.
 This is particularly relevant, since the first choice of an estimator for partially matched data may be the Pearson correlation, absent other intuition.

 Although methods exist for finding the maximum likelihood estimates of the bivariate normal distribution with missing data, the focus of those methods has primarily been on cases where data are missing due to dropout; see [7].
 Our case does not involve the same mechanism of missingness, since we do not assume dropout, but we assume missing identifiers.
 Therefore the methods in this study address a different, but related scenario to what has been addressed in [2] [3] [4], and [7].